 The situation for over 65s in the rental market is getting worse, the ARC Centre of Excellence in Population Research [CEPAR] at UNSW discovered.

 “About 37 per cent of renters aged 64 to 74 have both a low income and pay more than a third of it in rent in 2019, up from 21 per cent in 1996,” CEPAR senior research fellow Rafal Chomik said.

 That is largely because rent has grown far quicker than retirement incomes…

 CEPAR research found that the number of older Australian renters in relative poverty was 42 per cent, the highest in the OECD.
 The US was second at 41 per cent…

 These findings argue for broad reforms to both the housing and the Aged Pension systems.

-On the housing side of the equation, there is a clear need for greater public investment in social and community housing, as well as reforms to taxation arrangements to boost affordable housing via targeting negative gearing at new builds (similar to Labor’s policy).
-We also need rules that give greater security of tenure to renters, like those that exist across much of Europe.
+On the housing side of the equation, there is a clear need for greater public investment in social and community housing, greater rental assistance payments, as well as rules that give greater security of tenure to renters, like those that exist across much of Europe.

 Regarding the Aged Pension, it should be reformed to provide less taxpayer assistance to wealthy home owners and more assistance to renters, via:

-- Extending the existing state sponsored reverse mortgage scheme, the Pension Loans Scheme, to all people of retirement age so that asset (house) rich retirees can continue to receive a regular income stream in exchange for a HELP-style liability that is recoverable from the person’s estate upon death, or upon sale of the person’s home (whichever comes first).
+The Government has already extended the existing state sponsored reverse mortgage scheme, the Pension Loans Scheme, to all people of retirement age.
+This means that asset (house) rich retirees can continue to receive a regular income stream in exchange for a HELP-style liability that is recoverable from the person’s estate upon death, or upon sale of the person’s home (whichever comes first).